DreyWesson/DreyWesson/README.md

 **About Me:**
 <p>
-  I'm a software developer with a bit of a Linux obsession—I just love diving into the nitty-gritty of how things work under the hood.
-There's something about the command line and the open-source community that gets me excited to start my day.
+  I'm a software developer with a bit of Linux obsession — I love diving into the nitty-gritty of how things work under the hood.
+Something about the command line and the open-source community excites me to start my day.
-  What really gets me going is the thrill of solving fresh problems.
+  What gets me going is the thrill of solving fresh problems.
 Whether it's untangling a tricky bug or optimizing code for performance, I'm always up for the challenge.
-The satisfaction of cracking a tough nut and making software run smoother is what keeps me hooked on this profession.
+The satisfaction of cracking a tough nut and making software run smoother keeps me hooked on this profession.
 </p>

 <br />